shawnyu5/fragments/submission/lab_2/README.md

 }
 ```

 29. You're creating a simple web app for testing your microservice, and you can choose any web framework/libraries that you want to use.
-It doesn't matter what you use, including React, Angular, Vue, Svelte, etc. or no framework at all (i.e., just HTML and JavaScript).
+It doesn't matter what you use, including React, Angular, Vue, Svelte, etc. or no framework at all (i.e., just HTML and JavaScript or TypeScript).
 We aren't building a production-grade web app, just a very simple test UI.
 You can use this as a way to play with a new framework if you want, or keep things easy and use none; it's up to you.
-In my sample code below, I'll use no framework and just write HTML, CSS, and JavaScript.
+In my sample code below, I'll use no framework and just write basic HTML, CSS, and JavaScript.

 If you choose to use a web framework, install the necessary dependencies and get it set up.

-If you choose not to use a framework, use [Parcel](https://parceljs.org/) to bundle your JavaScript, manage environment variables, and provide hot-reloading.
+If you choose not to use a framework, at least use [Parcel](https://parceljs.org/) to bundle your JavaScript, manage environment variables, and provide hot-reloading.
 Follow the [installation instructions for using Parcel with a web app](https://parceljs.org/getting-started/webapp/).
-NOTE: Parcel generates build files (`dist/` directory) and a cache (`.parcel-cache/` directory) that you should add to your `.gitignore` (e.g. they don't belong in git).
+NOTE: Parcel generates build files (`dist/` directory) and a cache (`.parcel-cache/` directory) that you should add to your `.gitignore`.
+Build artifacts (things you generate) don't belong in git.

 Because you have already completed all of the web stream courses, I assume that you can create and set up a web app on your own.
 However, I will give you specific instructions and code related to working with the AWS Cognito User Pool.

 30. Make a note of the **Port** and **Hostname** that your web app runs on locally (i.e., when you `npm start` your app).
-For example: many React apps run on <http://localhost:3000>; Angular apps on <http://localhost:4200>; Parcel uses <http://localhost:1234>.
+For example: many React apps run on <http://localhost:3000>; Angular apps on <http://localhost:4200>; and Parcel uses <http://localhost:1234>.
 We'll need this info in the next steps.

 ## Client App Setup

 We need to tell Amazon Cognito about our web app.
-For security reasons, Cognito won't allow just any app to access your user pool, it has to be registered first and configured.
+For security reasons, Cognito
+won't allow just any app to access your user pool, it has to be pre-registered
+and configured first.

-31. Go back to the **AWS Management Console**, and your **Cognito User Pool**, where we need to configure our **App integration**.
+31. Go back to the **AWS Management Console**, and to your **Cognito User Pool**, where we need to configure our **App integration**.
 That is, we have to tell our User Pool details about our web app so that it can be configured, and authentication redirect URLs set up.

 32. Click the **App client settings** option on the left.
 Make a note of the **ID** (i.e., the **Client App ID**) for your `fragments-ui` App client, which is a 26 character string (e.g., something like `a1b2c3d4e5f6g7h8i9j0k1l2m3`).
 We'll use this id in a number of places below.

 33. Click the **Cognito User Pool** checkbox under **Enabled Identity Pools**, in order to allow our app to access our User Pool.

 34. Add **Callback** and **Sign out** URLs.
-When users sign-in with our app, they will be redirected to Amazon Cognito, which will handle the authentication for us.
+When users sign-in with our web app, they will be redirected to Amazon Cognito's hosted login, which will handle the authentication for us.
 These URLs point Amazon Cognito back to our web app, indicating where to redirect a user when they successful sign-in or sign-out.
 You can use the main URL for your web app from above, e.g., <http://localhost:1234> (or whatever host/port you are using).
-If we were a more complete web app, we might have different URLs for the login and logout cases, but in this case, using the same URL for both is fine.
+NOTE: pay attention to the final slash `/`, and either leave it out, or include it, but do the same thing in all config/code (i.e., it must match exactly).
+If we were building a more complete web app, we might have different URLs for the login and logout cases, but in this case, using the same URL for both is fine.
 NOTE: you could include multiple URLs separated by commas to authorize multiple end-points.
 This would be common for having separate development, staging, and production URLs.
 We will only focus on development for now, but you can come back and add more later if you like.

+> NOTE: these redirect URLs normally need to be HTTPS (secure), but you can use HTTP with `localhost` development URLs.
+We won't be worrying about doing a proper deployment of our web app, so <http://localhost> is fine for our testing purposes.

 35. Choose the [**OAuth 2.0**](https://oauth.net/2/) flows to allow.
-In our case, since we're building a web app, we'll choose **Authorization code grant**, which [allows clients to obtain tokens](https://www.oauth.com/oauth2-servers/single-page-apps/) that we'll use to access our microservice.
+In our case, since we're building a web app, we'll choose **Authorization code grant**, which [allows clients to obtain tokens](https://www.oauth.com/oauth2-servers/single-page-apps/) that we'll then use to access our microservice securely.

 36. Choose the **OAuth Scopes** to allow.
 [OAuth Scopes](https://oauth.net/2/scope/) allow us to define which aspects of a user's identity and account information an application should be able to access.
 We'll need `email`, `openid`, and `profile`.